 - Glass: Bottles and jars go into the external black bins.

-- Electrical items: Main collection point is the Recycling Zone near Dr Bike. (additional points for office/lab items: SCI and CHE loading bays)
+- Electrical items: There are collection points around the campus - Recycling Zone near Dr Bike, University Village and additional points for office/lab items: SCI, BMRC, and CHE loading bays.

 - Textiles: Collection points at the Recycling Zone near Dr Bike, Constable Terrace, and The Village.

 If you're a student living on campus, your kitchen follows the same rules as the above list.
 Check out this poster for more information: